Margery Forbes1

 Katharine, Duchess of Atholl, 1927 2

-Katharine Marjory Ramsay was born on 6 November 1874.
-She was the daughter of Sir James Henry Ramsay, 10th Bt. and Charlotte Fanning Stewart.1 She married Lt.-Col. Sir John George Stewart-Murray, 8th Duke of Atholl, son of Sir John James Hugh Henry Stewart-Murray, 7th Duke of Atholl and Louisa Moncreiffe, on 20 July 1899 at St. Margaret's Church, Westminster, London, England.1 She died on 21 October 1960 at age 85.3
+Katharine Marjory Ramsay was born on 6 November 1874.3 She was the daughter of Sir James Henry Ramsay, 10th Bt. and Charlotte Fanning Stewart.1 She married John George Stewart-Murray, 8th Duke of Atholl, son of John James Hugh Henry Stewart-Murray, 7th Duke of Atholl and Louisa Moncreiffe, on 20 July 1899 at St. Margaret's Church, Westminster, London, EnglandG.1 She died on 21 October 1960 at age 85.4

-From 20 July 1899, her married name became Stewart-Murray.1 As a result of her marriage, Katharine Marjory Ramsay was styled as Duchess of Atholl on 20 January 1917.
-She was invested as a Dame Commander, Order of the British Empire (D.B.E.) in 1918.4 She held the office of Member of Parliament (M.P.)
-(Labour) for Kinross and West Perthshire between 1923 and 1938.4 She held the office of Parliamentary Secretary for the Board of Education between 1924 and 1929.4 She graduated from Doctor of Civil Law (D.C.L.).4 She was awarded the honorary degree of Doctor of Civil Law (D.C.L.) by Oxford University, Oxford, Oxfordshire, England.4 She was awarded the honorary degree of Doctor of Civil Law (D.C.L.) by Durham University, Durham, County Durham, England.4 She graduated from Doctor of Civil Law (D.C.L.).4
+From 20 July 1899, her married name became Stewart-Murray.1 After her marriage, Katharine Marjory Ramsay was styled as Duchess of Atholl on 20 January 1917.
+She was appointed Dame Commander, Order of the British Empire (D.B.E.) in 1918.5 She held the office of Member of Parliament (M.P.)
+(Labour) for Kinross and West Perthshire between 1923 and 1938.5 She held the office of Parliamentary Secretary for the Board of Education between 1924 and 1929.5 She graduated from Columbia University, Manhattan, New York City, New York, U.S.A.G, with a Doctor of Civil Law (D.C.L.)5 She graduated from McGill University, Montréal, Quebec, CanadaG, with a Doctor of Civil Law (D.C.L.)5 She was awarded the honorary degree of Doctor of Civil Law (D.C.L.) by Oxford University, Oxford, Oxfordshire, EnglandG.5 She was awarded the honorary degree of Doctor of Civil Law (D.C.L.) by Durham University, Durham, County Durham, EnglandG.5

 Citations